-If the employee had contributed to the sickness or accident disability plan, the portion of the payments attributable to his contributions are excluded.
+If the employee had contributed to the sickness or accident disability plan, the portion of the payments attributable to their contributions is excluded.
 Payments under a worker's compensation law are also excluded.

 211.3.6 Definition of Plan or Agreement and Nongovernmental Plans